genwebcorp/genjax/docs/index.rst

 (c.f. :doc:`genjax/gen_fn`), computational objects which represent measures over structured sample spaces.
 These objects also expose a concise interface for expressing differentiable programming and Monte Carlo inference algorithms.
-These objects are given a precise mathematicaly formulation in `Marco Cusumano-Towner's PhD thesis`_.
+These objects are given a precise mathematical formulation in `Marco Cusumano-Towner's PhD thesis`_.

   If you're new to `Gen`_ and probabilistic programming in general, you'll